Marilyn + David 4eva

 We announced our engagement a month later.
 Yes, you read that right-a month.
 My mother said afterward that she suspected that something was up from the expression on our faces when we walked into her house that morning, but thought we had bought some sort of exotic animal, a goat perhaps.
 My father's first response was a phrase that can't be printed in a family newspaper, but started with "You've gotta be..."
 However, he recovered his composure quickly, and soon champagne was flowing.

 My father was right.
-I had nothing to lose that night, and what I gained was my whole life-a husband who is my best friend, three amazing kids, and 34 years of shared coffee frappes.
+I had nothing to lose that night, and what I gained was my whole life-a husband who is my best friend, three amazing kids, and 34 years of adventures and shared coffee frappes.

 This article was originally published in the Newburyport Daily News